3 Basic functionality

 )

-#> Effect on mediator, where mediator indicates whether outcome will be valid
+#> Effect on survival, where S = 1 indicates the outcome exists

 #> # A tibble: 3 × 5